 Ismael and Josepha Sariol, married for more than 60 years, escaped Fidel Castro’s Cuba in 1994 on a ramshackle boat – and a month later walked to freedom.
 Their hush-hush plan to escape communism began with a quiet hope they might take immediate family past naval patrols aboard the familiar vessel he used to fish local harbors.
 It culminated with 60 persons climbing aboard in desperation as the exodus began.
 No charts, poor weather and overcrowded, the Sariols and entourage soon found themselves lost at sea till making landfall near Isla Mujeres.

 In 2008, Ismael became a U.S. Citizen.
 Retirement followed; allergic reactions attributable to his exposure to essential oils and chemicals in citrus made continued work in the fields impossible.
 In 2010, Ismael and Josepha watched Pollywog Creek Commons rise out of the ground month-after-month.
 “Someone told me it was for farm workers, retired workers, too,” as Josepha begins a hopeful story.
 “I’d go by and tell my husband, that one there, that’s going to be our apartment.
 I said I have my heart set on this one.”
-For the Sariols their ‘American’ dream of having a home was fulfilled in retirement – at an affordable rent less than the cost of thir first apartment on arriving in Florida 20 years ago.
+For the Sariols their ‘American’ dream of having a home was fulfilled in retirement – at an affordable rent costing less than their first Florida apartment 20 years ago.